 Physician’s assistant

-A doctor’s assistant can contribute to harm by failing to relay critical information, either to the physician or other members of a patient’s care team.
+A doctor’s assistant can contribute to harm by failing to relay critical information either to the physician or other members of a patient’s care team.

 Pharmacist

 The pharmacist who filled a prescription could also be liable for malpractice if they failed to report issues such as potential allergies or drug interactions.
-Pharmacists could also be negligent if they don’t give patients the right counseling regarding how to use a medicine.
+Pharmacists could also be negligent if they don’t give patients the proper counseling regarding how to use a medicine.

 Medical device manufacturer or distributor